elek/patcher/README.md

   * Name of the current JIRA issue.
 By default it comes from the branch name, but could be specified.
   * Name of the working branch.
 By default patcher tries to find a remote branch with apache prefix in the last 40 commits.
 It will be used as the working branch (could be adjusted by cli parameters).
 You always need to rebase or merge to the latest apache branch!
-  * Base commit of for the patch.
+  * Base commit of  the patch.
 Patcher supports multi-commit patches.
 By default the diff will be created between the workign branch (eg. apache/trunk) and the current HEAD.